polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 The heap allocation of the runtime is currently controlled by the host using a memory allocator on the host side.

 The API of many host functions contains buffer allocations.
-For example, when calling `ext_hashing_twox_256_version_1`, the host allocates a 32-byte buffer using the host allocator, and returns a pointer to this buffer to the runtime.
+For example, when calling `ext_hashing_twox_256_version_1`, the host allocates a 32-byte buffer using the host allocator and returns a pointer to this buffer to the runtime.
 The runtime later has to call `ext_allocator_free_version_1` on this pointer to free the buffer.

 Even though no benchmark has been done, it is pretty obvious that this design is very inefficient.
 To continue with the example of `ext_hashing_twox_256_version_1`, it would be more efficient to instead write the output hash to a buffer allocated by the runtime on its stack and passed by pointer to the function.
 Allocating a buffer on the stack, in the worst case, consists simply of decreasing a number; in the best case, it is free.
 Doing so would save many VM memory reads and writes by the allocator, and would save a function call to `ext_allocator_free_version_1`.

 Furthermore, the existence of the host-side allocator has become questionable over time.
-It is implemented in a very naive way: every allocation is rounded up to the next power of two, and once a piece of memory is allocated it can only be reused for allocations which also round up to the exactly the same size.
+It is implemented in a very naive way: every allocation is rounded up to the next power of two, and once a piece of memory is allocated, it can only be reused for allocations that also round up to exactly the same size.
 So in theory it's possible to end up in a situation where we still technically have plenty of free memory, but our allocations will fail because all of that memory is reserved for differently sized buckets.
-That behavior is de-facto hardcoded into the current protocol and for determinism and backwards compatibility reasons, it needs to be implemented exactly identically in every client implementation.
+That behavior is de facto hardcoded into the current protocol, and for determinism and backwards compatibility reasons, it needs to be implemented identically in every client implementation.

 In addition to that, runtimes make substantial use of heap memory allocations, and each allocation needs to go through the runtime <-> host boundary twice (once for allocating and once for freeing).
 Moving the allocator to the runtime side would be a good idea, although it would increase the runtime size.
 But before the host-side allocator can be deprecated, all the host functions that use it must be updated to avoid using it.